mohemantariq/WScan/README.md

-# WScan - Web Document Scanner (Scan from browser)
+# WScan - Open Source Web Document Scanner (Scan from browser)
 ### free alternative to Dynamic Web TWAIN
 Document Scanning API Your Web Applications (tested on win only)